exercism/website-copy/tracks/haskell/exercises/nucleotide-count/mentoring.md

 empty = M.fromListWith (+) (zip [minBound..]
 [0,0..]))
 ```

-This solution also uses monadic error handling, but via `mapM toNucleotide`.
+This solution also uses monadic error handling, but via `mapM toNucleotide`,
-It counts the frequency of each element in the validated input using
+thus separating error handling.
+It counts the frequency of each element in
-`M.fromListWith (+)` and pads the result with zeroes for elements that were not
+the validated input using `M.fromListWith (+)` and pads the result with
-found once.
-It uses the `Read` instance and `readEither` for safe conversion,
+zeroes for elements that were not found once.
+It uses the `Read` instance
-and the `Enum` and `Bounded` instances along with `zip [minBound..]` to create
+and `readEither` for safe conversion, and the `Enum` and `Bounded` instances
-an empty `Map` without having to re-list the nucleotides.
+along with `zip [minBound..]` to create an empty `Map` without having to
+re-list the nucleotides from the data type definition.

 ### Common suggestions